Onalaska (town), Wisconsin: History

 In June 2013 the Onalaska Town Board voted to incorporate as a village and to name the new village Midway.
-The unincorporated community of Midway, Wisconsin is located in the town and the town hall is located there.
+The unincorporated community of Midway is located in the town and the town hall is located there.
 The proposed village is seeking to prevent the village of Holmen and city of Onalaska from taking any more property from within its boundaries.
 Holmen is expected to object to the incorporation.